frenck/spook/documentation/glossary.md

 :::{glossary}
 Developer tools
 : The developer tools in {term}`Home Assistant` are a set of tools that can be used to inspect, debug and play with your Home Assistant instance.
 It may sound very technical, but don't let that scare you.
-The developer tools can be used to, for example, inspect the state of {term}`entities <entity>`, experiment with {term}`calling services <service call>`, or test and debug your {term}`templates <template>`.
+The developer tools can be used to, for example, inspect the state of {term}`entities <entity>`, experiment with {term}`performing action <performing actions>`, or test and debug your {term}`templates <template>`.
 : [Learn more in the official Home Assistant documentation](https://www.home-assistant.io/docs/tools/dev-tools/)
 :::